blockonomics/woocommerce-plugin/README.md

 -------------------

-Note: If you are running prestashop on localhost, you need Dynamic DNS/public IP pointing to your localhost.
+Note: If you are running wordpress on localhost, you need Dynamic DNS/public IP pointing to your localhost.
 This is because blockonomics.co will requires the callback to be a public url.